lars1050/csc341-s24/prog-assign-csc341/prog03-enhanced/README.md

 - Understand the practice of _Test-Driven Development_.
 - Use Exceptions to manage erroneous input or operations.
 - Practiced in code documentation using Javadocs.
-- Practiced in code testing to verify correctness.
+- Practiced in unit testing to verify correctness.

 <hr>